This course is composed of essential topics recommended for all participants who are new to low vision.

 The classes will be taught via Zoom Video Conferencing (preferred) or phone at the following dates and times:

 Monday, October 19 and Wednesday, October 21 – 10:00 a.m. to 12:00 p.m.

 Monday, October 26 and Wednesday, October 28 – 10:00 a.m. to 12:00 p.m.

 There are no costs associated with this course for adults 55 and over living in the following counties: Alameda, Contra Costa, San Francisco, San Mateo, Marin, Humboldt, Del Norte, and Trinity.
 For those adults living outside the noted counties, the course is $150.00, plus materials.

-To register by Thursday, October 1, 2020, please contact Debbie Bacon at 415-694-7357 or Low Vision Therapist, Gina di Grazia at email@example.com.
-The class is limited to ten students.
+Please RSVP by Thursday, October 8 to be able to receive class materials in time for the first class on Monday, October 19.
+To register please contact Debbie Bacon at 415-694-7357 or Low Vision Therapist, Gina di Grazia at firstname.lastname@example.org The class is limited to ten students.